de-dana/Portfolio/README.md

-# Naor Beeri - Portfolio Website
+# Dana Hassan - Portfolio Website

 A modern, responsive portfolio website built with HTML, CSS, and JavaScript.
 This website showcases your skills, projects, and professional information in an elegant and interactive design.